 You can use the Committee to raise any issues which concern students.
-Notices will appear on School notice boards giving details of forthcoming elections or the names of current representatives.

 2.6 Student Services Centre

 The Student Services Centre is located in the Davison Building and provides a single point of contact for all non-academic related queries including accommodation, fees, enrolment and graduation.